IBUNHABIBU/IBUNHABIBU/README.md

 ### Hi there I'm Salum Habibu👋

-## I'm Husband , Father, Full-Stack Software developer and Electrical Engineer
+## I'm Husband, Father, a Remote Full-Stack Software developer and Electrical Engineer
-- 🔭 I’m currently working on ...
-React js
+- 🔭 I’m currently working on React.
-- 🌱 I’m glad to relocate or work remotely
+- 🌱 Available for hire!
+I’m glad to relocate or work remotely.
-- 👯 I’m looking to collaborate on any full stack software development project
+- 👯 I’m looking to collaborate on any Full-Stack Software development project.
 <!--
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...